Customer Results

 • one dashboard across all sites

-What we deployed: GateGuardX was installed on top of the existing infrastructure: connected to each gate’s control board (dry-contact), integrated the current camera views where usable, and added only the required GateGuardX hardware kit (controller + Mini-PC) to standardize processing and decision logic.
+GateGuardX was installed on top of the existing infrastructure: connected to each gate’s control board (dry-contact), integrated the current camera views where usable, and added only the required GateGuardX hardware kit (controller + Mini-PC) to standardize processing and decision logic.
 Access rules, plate lists, and alerts were configured centrally and applied consistently across locations.

-Central alerts for denials and unusual patterns
+Central alerts for denials and anomalies

 No rip-and-replace (kept existing gates/cameras where usable)